Effect by Example: Next.js API Handler (App Router)

 .

-const make: <void, never>(layer: Layer.Layer<void, never, never>, memoMap?: Layer.MemoMap | undefined) => ManagedRuntime.ManagedRuntime<void, never>
+const make: <never, never>(layer: Layer.Layer<never, never, never>, memoMap?: Layer.MemoMap | undefined) => ManagedRuntime.ManagedRuntime<never, never>

 Convert a Layer into an ManagedRuntime, that can be used to run Effect's using your services.